jasonzhao0307/DSdiary/README.md

 * Same for the ip address.
 Many different users having the same ip address could be an indicator of fake accounts
 * Usual week of the year and day of the week from time variables

+## What features to add?
+Again, not tempted to be a visionary.
+Starting from the datasets.
+Look at current data and check where you want to incentivize people to do.
+Then simplify the procedures.
+You can also learn from customer needs through complaints or comments.
+Then A/B testing to see if it can satisfy your needs.
+Eg: figure out a way for a user to finish things in one click/ check use case to find opportunities

+## Should we introduce XXX feature?
+Layer of logic:

+1. If add, what benefits will we get?
+2. Do we have customer needs? (check from comments or user behavior)
+3. A/B testing process